 The bed is no more a resting place.
 It is a new home office for many.
 Though not recommended by the experts, many people prefer to log in to the office from the bed.
 Office work needs a certain level of concentration.
 Only a suitably set office space can serve the need for productive office work.

 A dedicated fully-equipped space can put your mind and body in proper working mode.
 Find a peaceful nook in the room corner or at the extreme side of the living area.
 Place a desk with accessible peripherals.
 Better to have a partition for noise reduction.
 Make sure that all you need during work is available at your desk.
 Your office table is a place to stick for the rest of the office hours.

 Follow a Schedule

 There can be two extremes when working from home.

 2- Spend more time working and develop a habit of workaholism.

-Both are not a good sign for productive working.
-Set the schedule, strictly follow it and complete your work according to the work schedule.
+Both are not good signs for productive working.
+Set the schedule, strictly follow it, and complete your work according to the work schedule.
 Never compromise on your habits of regular office days.
 Wake up at the same old time, get through the workout, take breakfast, and reach your office table.
-Leave the table at a set schedule, complete all your regular life routines and live a healthy family life.
+Leave the table at a set schedule, complete all your regular life routines, and live a healthy family life.

 Take a Break

-Taking small breaks at different points of time increases productivity.
-A short off helps you moving and maintaining physical health.
+Taking small breaks at different points in time increases productivity.
+A short off helps you move and maintain physical health.
 Better to make a cup of coffee yourself.
 Let the sunlight and fresh air pass through.
-Go outdoor for a while to refreshes yourself.
+Go outdoors for a while to refresh yourself.
 Recharge your soul.
 It is a proven fact that a refreshed mind is more productive.